 Mark Schofield and Matt Waldman examine several plays from Mac Jones’ portfolio of work and begin to wonder if the more apt comparison for Jones isn’t Peyton Manning.

 Another polarizing player at the top of his class is Mac Jones.
-Mark Schofield has Jones as his fifth-ranked quarterback and I have him third on his board.
-Both have him graded as a player capable of starting in the NFL, but there was a point that I had Jones as my No.1 quarterback after two of his first three rounds of film study.
+Mark Schofield has Jones as his fifth-ranked quarterback and I have him third on my board.
+Both of us have him graded as a player capable of starting in the NFL, but there was a point that I had Jones as my No.1 quarterback after two of his first three rounds of film study.

 After reviewing close 20 minutes of plays that Mark and I compiled for this show—15 minutes of it 3rd-and-long and 4th-and-long situations—I left this episode with two prevailing thoughts: